Group Communication

 Professional Advocacy

+CHAP has a long history of professional advocacy.
 In 2000, CHAP, along with the Society of Infectious Diseases Pharmacists, the American Society of Health-Systems Pharmacists, and the American College of Clinical Pharmacy, submitted a formal letter of protest to the Retrovirus Conference planning committee regarding the selective exclusion of pharmacist registrants to the Retrovirus conference.
 These collaborative efforts resulted in subsequent modification of pharmacist registration criteria for this prestigious annual meeting.

 CHAP Logo with name